DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Indicative Content and Learning Activities

-Teach students how to recognise bias, to understand the impact of bias in how we evaluate evidence and how to overcome bias and make better and more effective decisions.
+Students will learn how to recognise bias, to understand the impact of bias in how we evaluate evidence and how to overcome bias and make better and more effective decisions.

 Indicative Reading List